Lexus RC 300h running costs

 |Insurance group||Warranty||Service intervals||2019/20 company-car tax cost (20%/40%)|

 |31-32||3yrs / 60,000 miles||1yr / 10,000 miles||From £2,079 / £4,157|

 Just one version of the RC 300h comes in under £40,000, but that puts it on a par with rivals such as the Audi A5, BMW 4 Series and Mercedes C-Class – although it’s worth noting that none of those ranges include any hybrid models.

-On the face of it, economy of up to 45.5mpg and CO2 emissions of 114g/km don’t look that great, even when compared to diesel-engined rivals.
-It doesn’t entitle the car to exemption from the London Congestion Charge, for example.
-But, one of the advantages the Lexus has is that it doesn’t incur the same surcharge on BIK company-car tax liability that those diesel rivals do.
-So, it can work out as cheaper as a company car.
+On the face of it, economy of up to 46mpg and CO2 emissions of 114g/km don’t look that great, even when compared to diesel-engined rivals.
+They don’t entitle the car to exemption from the London Congestion Charge, for example.
+But the RC doesn’t incur the same BiK company-car tax surcharge that diesel rivals do

 Lexus RC insurance group

 Depending on which trim you choose, your RC will sit in insurance group 31 or 32.
 That’s considerably lower than the other, more powerful petrol-engined RC models, but very much on a par with the comparable (but non-hybrid) models from Audi, BMW and Mercedes.

 The RC gets a three-year/60,000 mile warranty, and none of its rivals get longer cover, although in some cases (as with BMW and Mercedes), there’s limit on the mileage.